Warfion/TechConnect26/LAB_AK_10_Lab1_Ex01_Hunting.md

 1. Select **Logs**

-1. Enter the following KQL Statement in the *New Query 1* space:
+1. Enter the following KQL Statement in the *New Query 1* space.

-   >**Important:** Please paste any KQL queries first in Notepad and then copy from there to the *New Query 1* Log window to avoid any errors.
+   >**Important:** To prevent issues during the lab, first paste all KQL queries into Notepad, then copy them from there into the *New Query 1* log window.
+For a smoother experience, switch the query editor from Simple Mode to KQL Mode using the dropdown in the upper‑right corner of the *New Query 1* log window.

     ```KQL
     let lookback = 2d;